 I happen to think that flank steak is pretty cheap as steaks go, but Debbie tells me that it used to be half the price!
 Which would be even better, but I buy my flank steak at about $13 dollars Canadian and that will feed 4 people pretty easily.
 Unless they are all men, in which case you might need another.
+That’s still pretty cheap considering a decent steak can cost around $10 a steak.

 Look at those fabulous grill marks!
 We explain in the recipe below, how to make ’em just like that…